Visiting the Eastside Farmer’s Market Houston

 Locals probably love this market as it is in their neighborhood.
 For those who must drive a distance to get there, the challenge of finding a parking spot anywhere nearby can be an obstacle.
 Neighboring Levy Park also complicates the parking situation.

-There is not much available shade for shoppers so keep this in mind.
-We will be checking out some other farmers markets in the near future.
+There is not much available shade for shoppers, so keep this in mind.
+We will be checking out some other farmers markets shortly.
 Stay tuned!

 Location of the Eastside Farmers Market in Houston: 3000 Richmond Avenue, Houston, Texas 77098.